Entanglement negativity, Holography and Black holes

 where, $A=\cup_{i=1}^N[u_i,v_i]$ indicates that the subsystem $A$ has been divided into $N$ disjoint intervals.
 For the case when $N=1$ with the subsystem length $|u-v|=\ell$, the eq.(\ref{rhoAn}) reduces to the following

 here, $c_n$ is some constant and $a$ is the $UV$ cut-off for the $(1+1)$-dimensional CFT.
-Using the expression for the entanglement entropy in eq.(\ref{EECFT1}) along with the eq.(\ref{rhoAn1}) leads to the following result
+The expression for the entanglement entropy in eq.(\ref{EECFT1}) along with the eq.(\ref{rhoAn1}) leads to the following result

-The above result corresponds to the zero temperature entanglement entropy of a subsystem $A$ with length $\ell$ in the $(1+1)$- dimensional CFT.
-For the corresponding result at finite temperatures it is required to evaluate the two point function in eq. (\ref {rhoAn1}) on a cylinder of circumference $\beta= 1/T$ such the cylinder is sewed everywhere except for a branch cut along the interval representing subsystem $A$ \cite{Calabrese:2004eu,Calabrese:2009qy}.
-The above procedure leads to the following expression for the finite temperature entanglement entropy of subsystem $A$ as
+The above result corresponds to the entanglement entropy of a subsystem $A$ with length $\ell$ for the $CFT_{1+1}$ vacuum.
+The corresponding result for the finite temperature mixed state requires the evaluation of the two point twist correlator in eq. (\ref {rhoAn1}) on a cylinder of circumference $\beta= 1/T$\cite{Calabrese:2004eu,Calabrese:2009qy}.
+The above procedure leads to the following expression for the entanglement entropy of the subsystem $A$ as